prestodb/presto/docs/0.86/_sources/develop/spi-overview.txt

 tables backing it, as long as you adapt your data source to the API expected by Presto, you can write queries against this data.

-This chapter walks through the several interfaces that comprise the Presto SPI and discusses strategies for adapting this API to your data source.

 Code
 ----